 Concussions are more common in men.
 Things that raise the risk of this problem are:

 A concussion can cause symptoms that may last for days, weeks, or even longer.
-They may be immediately present or appear a few hours or days after the injury.
-The symptoms that develop will depend on the severity of the injury.
-More common symptoms are listed below.
+They may be start right away or a few hours or days after the injury.

 Centers for Disease Control and Prevention

 Concussion and mild traumatic brain injury.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/concussion-and-mild-traumatic-brain-injury.
 Updated November 1, 2018.
 Accessed May 13, 2020.

 Lumba-Brown A, Yeates KO, et al. Centers for Disease Control and Prevention Guideline on the Diagnosis and Management of Mild Traumatic Brain Injury Among Children.
 JAMA Pediatr.
 2018 Nov 1;172(11):e182853.

 Sports-related concussion information for athletes.
 Wesleyan University Athletic Injury Care website.
 Available at: http://athletics.wesleyan.edu/Performance_-_Care/concussions.
 Updated January 2007.
 Accessed May 13, 2020.